 Can I use the same discussion questions for different books?

 Absolutely!
 Many questions work across genres and titles—things like “Which character changed the most?” or “What surprised you?” apply to almost any story.
-Just mix in a few book-specific questions that reference particular plot points or themes unique to that title, and you’re golden.
+Just mix in a few book-specific questions that reference particular plot points or themes unique to that title.

 How do I discuss books with sensitive or mature themes in a homeschool setting?

 Preview books before assigning them, and frame questions to focus on character choices and consequences rather than endorsing behaviors.
 Create space where kids can express discomfort or disagreement without judgment.
-For co-op settings, communicate with other parents beforehand about content and give families opt-out options—no surprises.
+For co-op settings, communicate with other parents beforehand about content and give families opt-out options.

 What’s the difference between a book club discussion and a literature lesson?